Skip to main content

 In summary, these cases are often complex, nuanced and multifactorial.
 The approach taken will often depend partly on which legal framework the care provider seeks to rely on (for example consent, the Mental Capacity Act, the Mental Health Act or the Children Act).
 What we know from this case is that authorisation of such restrictions cannot be simply ‘tagged onto’ a standard DoLS authorisation; such issues require separate assessment, consideration and in some cases court approval.

-Browne Jacobson has extensive experience in advising on issues such as this.
+Browne Jacobson has extensive experience in advising on mental health issues such as this.
 Please do get in touch for further advice or guidance.

 Key contact